-Many of the organizations surveyed reported using the common incentives described above.
-The organizations also use a variety of other benefits to attract and retain staff.
+The organizations surveyed also use a variety of other benefits to attract and retain staff.
 Most offer one or two additional items that they had found, through trial and error, work for their staff.
 These are:

-- Performance-based financial incentives, such as annual bonuses tied to key performance ratings or indicators - Flexible shifts and working hours to match employees' lifestyles - Generous role-specific hiring bonuses - Recognition, such as quarterly and annual awards to outstanding workers - A safe work environment and base of trust between the organization and health worker - Food and housing in rural areas
+- Performance-based financial incentives, such as annual bonuses tied to key performance ratings or indicators - Flexible shifts and working hours to match employees' lifestyles - Generous role-specific hiring bonuses - Recognition, such as awards to outstanding workers - A safe work environment and trust between the organization and health worker - Food and housing in rural areas